GAME DAY | Denver Broncos at Kansas City Chiefs

 Kansas City, MO — Are the Broncos ready to make a statement?

-A Broncos win in Kansas City would send a message to the NFL that the Broncos are serious about making the playoffs.
+A Broncos win in Kansas City would send the message to the rest of the NFL that the Broncos are serious about making the playoffs.
+However, led by sophomore quarterback Patrick Mahomes, the Chiefs currently lead the AFC West Division.

 Join the game day conversation with 9NEWS and the 9NEWS Broncos Insiders in our chat below or on social media with the hashtag #WeAreBRONCOS.